 Raw Data

 You can use the Researcher Dashboard to export data collected from data sources or activity responses.
-Both data sources and activity responses support CSV export, and some types of data offer additional formats.
-For example:
+Every exportable data source supports CSV, and a few offer additional formats.

 To export your data, open the Researcher Dashboard and navigate to the Data Export page: